PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "Sorry," said Relan.

 "Don't apologize.
 Just draAAAAAAAAAHag!"
-Boltac passed out from the pain of being jolted against the cobble.s
+Boltac passed out from the pain .

 When Relan got Boltac into the store and propped him up against the counter, Boltac came around enough to say, "Take the keys.
 In the back, the chest on the left.
 Very important, only open the chest on the LEFT.
 Bring me the bottle."